Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 We've submitted this work as a [Pull Request](https://github.com/rapidsai/cudf/pull/9071) still under review, to rapidsai/cudf github repo.

 Now, let's walk through some codes to see the protocol in action.
-We start by creating a cudf dataframe object with columns named after supported dtypes:
+We start by creating a cuDF dataframe object with columns named after supported dtypes:

 ```python
 import cudf